 “A true negative resistor appears to have been developed by the renowned Gabriel Kron, who was never permitted to reveal its construction or specifically reveal its development”.
 For an oblique statement of his negative resistor success, Bearden points to the Gabriel Kron paper “Numerical Solution of Ordinary and Partial Differential Equations by Mean of Equivalent Circuits”, Journal of Applied Physics, Vol. 16, Mar.
 1945a, p.
 173.” where Kron says “negative resistances are available for use with a network analyser”.
 (Excerpted from “On Extracting Electromagnetic Energy from the Vacuum,” IC-2000, by Tom Bearden.
 See http://www.cheniere.org/misc/kron.htm)

-Powerful authorities might be hiding the secret to free energy for military purposes or to protect their investments in oil.
-Maybe we are paying a “power bill” for no good reason!
+On a conspiratorial note, maybe powerful authorities are hiding the secret to free energy for military purposes or to protect their investments in oil.
+Perhaps we are paying a “power bill” for no good reason!

 Kron’s Crystal Computer